Nabeelshar/Webnovel/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```
+Then create supabase account fro database(its free)
+and run sql file there.

 **Edit a file directly in GitHub**